plone/volto/docs/source/upgrade-guide/index.md

 provide the configuration to your own project (babel.config.js) in your project root folder.

+You might still be using old-style connecting your components to the Redux store using `@connect` decorator, in that case, take a look at any connected component in Volto to take a glimpse on how to migrate the code.

 If you were not using any of the deprecated proposals (the most common use case), then you are good to go and you don't have to do anything.